The Commoner Class

 You may not be wealthy, powerful, or intelligent, but your produce is bountiful.
 You gain the benefits listed below:

-Large in size, and its hit points and hit point maximum increase by an amount equal to your Commoner level. - When you command your Livestock Companion to use
+• Your Loyal Livestock grows to Large in size, and its hit point maximum increases by your Commoner level.

 Innkeeper